 The cure is simple, but it isn’t easy.
 Putting together a workable budget takes time, effort, and discipline.
 But it doesn’t take long to get started on the road to fiscal responsibility.
-Spend a minute and learn the ins and outs of getting your budget under control:
+Spend the next minute learning the ins and outs of getting your budget under control:

 Before you get started, make the process more suspenseful and fun by jotting down how much you think you’re spending on food, entertainment, travel, clothing, charity, investing, etc. Then record how much you want to spend on them.
 That’ll put everything that follows into perspective.

 This is where it starts getting tough.
 Look back at your bills over the past few months, and identify where your money went.
 Don’t worry if you can’t account for everything you spent — that’s typical, and you’ll catch that in the next step.
 For now, just look at what you’re spending all your money on.
 If it’s mostly going toward payments on bad debt — things like credit cards bills or car loans — then you’re starting out every month in the hole.

 Start gathering information (0:46)